 The difference between did and had is that did is used to indicate a task that has already been completed.
 For example, Ryan did his homework well on time.

 On the other hand, had has been used to indicate the possession of a thing in the past.
-For instance, Robert had owned a macbook for the last twelve years before he switched to Windows.
+For instance, Robert had owned a Macbook for twelve years before switching to Windows.

 By definition, did refers to a state of action that is complete.
 The verb did have use in sentences containing first persons, second persons, and third persons.